-Every sale opportunity a rookie SDR misses translates into lots of losses for the company.
-It’s time to invest in your SDRs’ training to generate better results.
+Every sale opportunity a rookie SDR misses, translates into lots of losses for the company.
+This is why it’s time to invest in your SDRs’ training to generate better results.

 SDR stands for Sales Development Representative and is a person that focuses solely on outbound prospecting.
 Big companies usually separate sales reps into different roles to make their processes more efficient.